GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ----------
 ## Install software tools for using PostgreSQL

 PostgreSQL is a client/server database management system.
-It is open source, and can be rapidly installed on most operatingt systems.
-In the course, we already have a set up server.
-[You are welcome to set up your own server on your own machine, but this is not necessary for this module ... and also we will not support such insrtallation from our team.]
+It is open source, and can be rapidly installed on most operating systems.
+In the course, we already have a set up a server.  [ You are welcome to set up your own server on your own machine, but this is not necessary for this module ... and also we will not support such insrtallation from our team. ]

 Because PostgreSQL operates in client-server mode, there are client-side software components needed to connect to the server.
 Those you should install on your laptop.
 Please find a <a href="https://github.com/GIP-ITC-UniversityTwente/workshop-postgis-vector/blob/master/Instructions_Installing_PG_ComandLineTools.docx">support document</a> on these pages that explains how this is done.
 So,  you will need to install some software tools on your own machine to be able to connect to the server.

 Specifically, you will need to be able to run pgAdmin (a GUI), psql (a commandline tool).
 Also, you will need ogr2ogr (a commandline tool), but in normal cirucmstances you already have this tool on your system, as it came with your installation of gdal.

 Now, PostGIS is a spatial database library for PostgreSQL.
-It brings spatial data types and spatial functions, much like you hacve seen for ogr, into the databse platform.
+It brings spatial data types and spatial functions, much like you have seen for ogr, into the database platform.
 This allows the storage of vector and raster data in postgresql tables, and spatial function calls over such data.

 If you explore the database you will notice that the schema public is populated with tables, views and functions.

-More information about PostGIS installation can be found at the official documentation: [https://postgis.net/docs/postgis_installation.html](https://postgis.net/docs/postgis_installation.html)
+More information about PostGIS installation can be found in the official documentation: [https://postgis.net/docs/postgis_installation.html](https://postgis.net/docs/postgis_installation.html)

 We also recommend, in case of problems, to have a look at the PostGIS FAQ:
 [https://postgis.net/docs/PostGIS_FAQ.html](https://postgis.net/docs/PostGIS_FAQ.html)